Stratus3D/asdf-lua/README.md

 ## Use

-Check [asdf](https://github.com/HashNuke/asdf) readme for instructions on how to install & manage versions of Lua.
+Check the [asdf](https://github.com/HashNuke/asdf) readme for instructions on how to install & manage versions of Lua.

 ## Contributing